 - Demonstrate that your child would not have been injured if the physician followed proper protocol

-What the Ohio Physicians May Do to Fight Back
+Physicians May Fight Back

 You can count on doctors fighting back when you claim their actions led to your child’s birth injury.
 There are 3 common defenses they use when they are confronted with malpractice litigation that involves a birth injury: